gryphonshafer/cbqz-site/docs/CBQ_system/seasonal_material.md

                     'Recommended',
                     `
-                        The "Recommended" preset incorporates the "Traditional" preset (the original preset from the 1940s that includes 16 books), removes the genealogies,
-                        and adds all but Mark and Revelation from the New Testament.
+                        The "Recommended" preset incorporates the "Traditional" preset (the original preset inspired by 1940s Bible Quizzing that includes 16 books), removes the genealogies, and adds all but Mark and Revelation from the New Testament.
                     `,
                     [  879, 'John'                                                             ],
                     [  711, 'Hebrews', '1 Peter', '2 Peter', '1 Timothy', '2 Timothy', 'Titus' ],